 Which businesses are best placed to benefit from AI?

 People often ask me which sectors are leading the way in leveraging AI.
-I would argue the key differentiator between leaders and laggards isn’t necessarily the industry – it’s how mature the organizations are on their data transformation journeys.
+I would argue the key differentiator between leaders and laggards isn’t necessarily the industry.
+It’s how mature the organizations are in their data transformation journeys.
 Some organizations may not need to contend with legacy systems.
 It’s easier for them to be agile in that case.
-Some of the businesses may have significant historical data and could also be generating new data daily.
+Some of the businesses may have significant historical data.
+They could also be generating new data daily.
 In such cases, there could be a greater opportunity to tap into the amassed data.

 According to research company Statista, “the total amount of data created, captured, copied, and consumed globally” is forecast to more than double, from 149 zettabytes last year to more than 394 zettabytes in 2028.
 Organizations usually own data from various sources and collect it in multiple formats (structured and unstructured).
 Such data needs to be carefully processed before it can become a valuable asset for the organization.
 This is very often the biggest challenge.